 DBT STEPS–A (UPPER SCHOOL)

 DBT Skills In Schools: Skills Training for Emotional Problem Solving for Adolescents (DBT STEPS–A) is a social-emotional learning (SEL) curriculum implemented in our middle and high schools through a weekly "Foundations" class taught by our school psychologists; these skills are reinforced for Upper School students through 1:1 school counseling sessions.
 DBT is designed to teach adolescents effective emotion regulation, decision making, and problem-solving skills.

 OTMP is an empirically based training program for students struggling with executive functions in relation to school-based organizational skills across four areas: managing materials, tracking assignments, time management, and long-term planning.
 Staff members embed elements of OTMP into students’ daily routines and content instruction; tools employed daily are check lists, specialized paper planners, and Google Classroom.

-Students receive at least 30 minutes of formal school counseling each week with one of our doctoral level school psychologists.
+Students receive at least 30 minutes of formal school counseling each week with one of our school psychologists.
 This typically is done individually in their assigned school psychologist’s office.
 However, school counseling can be offered in the classroom with a school psychologist pushing-in to provide individual support within a class setting or recess, or school psychologists may do multiple check-ins daily with certain students.